xmake-io/xmake-docs/guide/faq.md

 To learn more about this situation and how to fix it, please visit the web page mentioned above.
 ```

-If you encounter the above certificate validation problem when using Xmake to install dependencies, you can try updating the curl certificate to fix it, or just disable certificate validation in the global configuration to bypass it.
+If you encounter the above certificate validation problem when using Xmake to install dependencies, you can try updating the cURL certificate to fix it, or just disable certificate validation in the global configuration to bypass it.

 ```bash
 $ xmake g --insecure-ssl=y
 ```

 Of course, disabling certificate validation poses some security risks, but the good news is that packages in the xmake-repo repository have a strict sha256 checksum.
 Even if the download is hijacked, it will eventually be detected by xmake's sha256 checksum and treated as an invalid download.